kylpo/notes/Perfect-OS.md

 - Think of this space as an app.
 This app might be something that houses shortcuts and widgets, a Watch Face, a Chrome New Tab Page (note: the background image is not actually a desktop, it is just an image).
 - Sometimes this is replaceable (Android, Chrome, Wear, Ubuntu?)
 - As a dev, you are given a lot of power for this space, but it is highly competetive.
 How many users do you really think you'll get to override their other Home with yours?
 Especially if it is specific to your product and not supporting more generic things?

 ---

+I believe there will always be power users, and that those power users will likely require tools that should not necessarily be in the hands of the non-power users.

+Think: video editors requiring beastly machines.
+Big-time gamers getting insane graphics cards.
+Developers using MacOS instead of just a chromebook, etc.

+This distinction is critical for my article about Windows.
+It sacrificed its power user crowd for the more common crowd.
+In doing so, it lost any advantage it once had.
+For the users that don't need power user functionality,, there is iOS and Android.
+They needed to push hard on their mobile/tablet offering as a separate product, completely.
+Not butcher their power-user, corporate/business platform.

+---

+Immersive mode.
+Wear and Android.

+Identify common patterns in OSs.
+Desktop, pinned, floating, full screen.
+Sharing.
+Dock, taskbar.
+Widgets.

+Why care?
+You might want to bring these inside your apps!
+Like bottom tab bar, for example.
+Or side dock on web apps like Salesforce builder

+---